Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Open Questions and Research Progress for solving them

 \begin{challenge} Counterfactual explanations should account for bias in the classifier. \end{challenge} Counterfactuals potentially capture and reflect the bias in the models.
-To underscore this as a possibility, \citet{Ustun19:Actionable} experimented on the difference in the difficulty of attaining the provided counterfactual state across genders, which clearly showed a significant difference in the difficulty.
-More work requires to be done to find how equally easy counterfactual explanations can be provided across different demographic groups, or how adjustments should be made in the prescribed changes in order to account for the bias.
+To underscore this as a possibility, \citet{Ustun19:Actionable} experimented on the difference in the difficulty of attaining a counterfactual state across genders, which clearly showed a significant difference.
+More work must be done to find how equally easy counterfactual explanations can be provided across different demographic groups, or how adjustments should be made to the prescribed changes to account for the bias.

+\progress \citet{hima-beyond-recourse-globalcfe} generate recourse rules for a subgroup that they use to detect model biases. \citet{Gupta2019EqualRecourse} propose adding a regularizer while training a classifier that encourages the classifier to maintain a similar distance of the decision boundary from different demographic groups, thereby facilitating the opportunity of equal recourse across demographic groups (which is their definition of fairness). \citet{vonKgelgen2020EqualRecourse2} extend this fairness notion when the distance between the recourse is measured in a causal manner. \citet{galhotra-sigmod-cfe} propose LEWIS that uses CFEs to identify racial bias in COMPAS and gender in Adult datasets. \citet{Dash-evaluate-bias-images} propose using CFEs to detect bias in image classifiers and counterfactual regularizer to counteract that bias.

-\begin{challenge} Generate robust counterfactual explanations. \end{challenge} Counterfactual explanation optimization problems force the modified datapoint to obtain the desired class label.
-However, the modified datapoint could be labeled either in a robust manner or due to the classifier's non-robustness, e.g., an overfitted classifier.
-This can generate counterfactuals that might be non-sensical and have the desired class label only because of the classifier's artifact. \citet{issues_posthoc} term this as the \emph{stability} property of a counterfactual.
-This is specifically a challenge for approaches that solve an optimization problem each time they generate a counterfactual (see \RCref{ch:scale}.)
-We see potential overlap between this nascent literature and the certifiability literature from the adversarial machine learning community.
+\begin{challenge} Generate robust counterfactual explanations \citep{another-robustness-cfe-ferrario, mishra-cfe-robustness-survey}. \end{challenge} Counterfactual explanation optimization problems force the modified datapoint to obtain the desired class label.
+However, the modified datapoint could be labeled either in a robust manner or due to the classifier's non-robustness, e.g., an overfitted classifier. \citet{issues_posthoc} term this as the \emph{stability} property of a counterfactual.
+There are three kinds of robustness needs: 1) robustness to model changes when models are retrained, for example, 2) robustness to the input datapoint (two individuals with a slight change in features should be given similar CFEs), and 3) robustness to small changes in the attained CFE (a CFE with minor changes to the originally suggested CFE should also be accepted).